alyssavanerelli/alyssavanerelli.github.io/_projects/2_project.md

 <div class="caption">
     <b>Figure 2.</b> PCA based on morphological data from 5 <em>A. sagrei</em> populations.
 Arrows represent the subspecies that is most closely related to <em>A. s. nelsoni</em> or <em>A. s. luteosignifer</em>.
 </div>

+We have performed whole genome resequencing of these lineages to determine whether the same genetic changes underlie the parallel evolution of large body size in _A. s. nelsoni_ and _A. s. luteosignifer_.
+We are using these genomic data and a recently published reference genome for _A. sagrei_ to perform population genomic analyses to detect regions experiencing recent and recurrent natural selection in each population and then test whether the same regions have independently evolved in large bodied populations.

 ## References
 [^1]: Losos JB.
 2009.
 Lizards in an Evolutionary Tree: Ecology and Adaptive Radiation of Anoles.
 Berkeley and Los Angeles (CA): Univeristy of California Press.
 507p.